beukueb/myflq/README.md

 If you want the webapp to run on another port than the standard webport 80, change that in the commandline.

 MyFLq will then run as a local web application on the indicated port.
-For more information on this see [MyFLhub](https://github.com/beukueb/myflq)

 ### Illumina BaseSpace
 MyFLq is also accessible directly from the Illumina BaseSpace environment.

 #### Custom loci.csv and alleles.csv
-When custom loci.csv and alleles.csv are required, one can submit them on [MyFLhub](https://github.com/beukueb/myflq) (MyFLq repo on Github) with a pull request (ask a bioinformatician to help if you don't know how).
+When custom loci.csv and alleles.csv are required on BaseSpace, one can submit them on [MyFLhub](https://github.com/beukueb/myflq) (MyFLq repo on Github) with a pull request (ask a bioinformatician to help if you don't know how).
 The program will then be rebuild, and your files will be available to select within 24 hours.

 If you do not want those files to be public, you can copy paste them into the respective textbox in the input form.
 In this case pay close attention to the format of your *.csv files.
 There should not be any whitespace, unless at the end of a line or within a commented line.